How to Avoid Discrimination in Your Job Search

 - Don’t include outdated skills or qualifications (e.g. COBOL, voice telephony, O Levels etc.)

 - As silly as this might sound, your email client as well as your email address can sometimes give away your age.
 Hotmail and Yahoo tend to have an older user base, while Gmail is seen as more current.
-Above all, try to stay away from stating your date of birth in your email address (e.g. firstname.lastname@example.org).
+More importantly, try to stay away from stating your date of birth in your email address (e.g. firstname.lastname@example.org).
 Your name or a variation thereof should suffice.

 - Asses the company and the level of experience required by the vacancy.
 If they’re looking for a recent graduate or an apprentice, alluding to your age shouldn’t be an issue.